Citrus grove in Lake Placid, FLPhoto by: Zach Franco

 A guide for Florida ranchers and landowners.
 Many Florida ranchers have been approached by organizations that buy and sell carbon (or greenhouse gas) credits.
 Despite their increasing popularity and great potential, carbon markets are still in development and remain a “Wild West”.

-Carbon Market FAQ
+Navigating Carbon Markets FAQ

 Regional News, Updates, & Events